Hodgson may need to be brave and drop Rooney, says Scholes

 "He needs to use his energy more effectively now as he's a player who likes to be up front on his own and I don't think he's great with partnerships," Scholes said.

 "To get the very best from Wayne in Rio, the manager needs to tell him: 'dont bother running back.
 Stay up top.
-Stay centre forward.
+Stay center forward.
 Score goals.
 That's your job in my team.'"

 Looking at next season's Premier League campaign under United's new manager Louis van Gaal, Scholes said Rooney will find himself in direct competition with Robin van Persie as the club's attacking focus.